Shirley Woodson

 Shirley Woodson (born 1936) is an American visual artist, educator, mentor, and art collector who is most known for her spectacular figurative paintings depicting African American history.
 Her work that spans a career of 60 years and counting can be found in the collections of the Detroit Institute of Arts, the Charles H. Wright Museum of African American History, and the Studio Museum in Harlem, among other institutions.
 Woodson was named the 2021 Kresge Eminent Artist.
 The Detroit Institute of Arts exhibited 11 of her pieces in "Shirley Woodson: Shield of the Nile" Dec.
-18, 2021 through June 12, 2022, the museum's first solo exhibition of Ms. Woodson's work.
-A painting by Ms. Woodson is featured in the Museum of Contemporary Art Detroit exhibition "Ground Up: Reflections on Black Abstraction" April 8-August 16, 2022.
+18, 2021 through June 12, 2022, the museum's first solo exhibition of Woodson's work.
+A painting by Woodson is featured in the Museum of Contemporary Art Detroit exhibition "Ground Up: Reflections on Black Abstraction" April 8-August 16, 2022.

 Early life and education

-Born in 1936 in Pulaski, Tennessee, Woodson has lived in Detroit since she was three months old, when her parents moved their family of four.
+Born in 1936 in Pulaski, Tennessee, Woodson has lived in Detroit since she was three months old, when her parents - Claude E. Woodson and Celia Trotter Woodson moved their family of four.
 In seventh grade, she was selected to participate in a weekly special arts training at the Detroit Institute of Arts, where she would go on to take classes each Saturday, through high school.
 "It was sort of my most favorite place to be.
 Whenever I left home, I wanted to go to the museum," Woodson recalls in the 2021 Kresge Foundation Eminent Artist monograph.

 She earned her B.F.A. degree from Wayne State University in 1958 and her M.A. from there in 1966.
 Between earning her B.F.A. and M.A., Woodson did graduate work at the School of the Art Institute of Chicago (1960) and pursued independent study in Rome, Paris, and Stockholm (1962).